EEG Foundation Models: A Critical Review of Current Progress and Future Directions: Proposed Future Directions

 \subsection{Technical Development}

-\textbf{Holistic evaluation schemes:} Evaluating EEG-FMs based on their task performance on publicly available EEG datasets/tasks is insufficient to measure their real-world readiness.
-Novel evaluation schemes can be designed to assess the computational costs, semantic EEG-FM embedding quality, transfer efficiency, and robustness to real-world EEG variability and noise sources.
-The development of such evaluation schemes can leverage the wealth of expert knowledge already available within the EEG domain.
+\textbf{Holistic evaluation schemes:} Future studies may benefit from focusing specifically on out-of-distribution evaluations, as they can directly assess the effectiveness of EEG-FM pretraining and performance in realistic, off-the-shelf, and low-label scenarios.
+Furthermore, evaluating EEG-FMs based on their task performance on a narrow set of commonly available EEG datasets/tasks is insufficient to measure their real-world readiness.
+Novel evaluation and model ranking schemes can be designed to assess the computational costs, semantic EEG-FM embedding quality, transfer efficiency, and robustness to real-world EEG variability and noise sources.

 \textbf{Privacy-preserving learning:} EEG datasets required for large-scale EEG-FM pretraining can be siloed due to patient privacy and legal concerns.
-Research collaborations involving multiple clinical sites can utilize federated learning\cite{mcmahan2017communication} techniques to train EEG-FMs without requiring centralized data access or sharing.
-Such techniques may also support the development of personalized patient-specific models.
+Research collaborations involving multiple clinical sites can utilize federated learning \cite{mcmahan2017communication} techniques to train EEG-FMs without requiring centralized data access or sharing.
+Such techniques may also support the derivation of personalized, i.e., patient-specific, models from EEG-FMs.

-\textbf{Multi-modal learning:} Latent representations learned during pretraining may benefit from cross-modal supervision from text reports, video recordings, or other biosignals like electrocardiograms.
+\textbf{Multi-modal learning:} Latent representations learned during pretraining may benefit from cross-modal supervision from text reports, video recordings, or other biosignals, such as electrocardiograms.
 Some of these modalities are jointly recorded with EEGs in many clinical and scientific recording settings.
-Notably, downstream applications can reap the performance benefits of cross/multi-modal pretraining without requiring those modalities during evaluation.
+Notably, downstream applications can reap the performance benefits of multi-modal pretraining without requiring those modalities during evaluation.

-\textbf{Reasoning and agentic capabilities:} Future EEG-FMs could be fine-tuned to mimic expert reasoning processes, adhere to expert grading criteria\cite{tatum2016american} or instructions, and autonomously retrieve relevant evidence from knowledge bases.
-Augmented healthcare workflows could utilize insights from a specialized EEG agent, along with other modality-specific clinical data agents, to inform clinical decisions.
+\textbf{Reasoning and agentic capabilities:} Future EEG-FMs could be fine-tuned to mimic expert reasoning processes, adhere to expert grading criteria \cite{tatum2016american} or instructions, and autonomously retrieve relevant evidence from verified medical literature repositories and knowledge bases.
+Augmented healthcare workflows could leverage insights from multiple specialized modality-specific agents to inform clinical decisions.